 Near the beginning of this article, I mentioned that you should take a screenshot of your Crawl Stats report in Google Search Console.
 I am going to repeat that advice here.

-If you are switching to HTTPS or planning to make any other such major change to your site, go to Google Search Console and take a screenshot of the Crawl Stats report.
+If you are switching to HTTPS or planning to make any other major change to your site, go to Google Search Console and take a screenshot of the Crawl Stats report.

 The report only shows the last 90 days of Googlebot activity and that 90 days goes by fast when you are making big changes to your website.